JeffersonLab/clas12alignment/dc/README.md

 By specifying ``-display 0``, the graphical window presenting the plotted results will not be opened.

 #### Analyze a histogram file
-Check the command line options:
+Check the command line options with:
 ```
+./bin/dc-alignment -analyze

      Usage : dc-alignment -input [input histogram file]  [input1] [input2] ....

    Options :